phillbush/legv8/README.md

 	$ make

 **Step 2: Generate the testbench.**
-To test the CPU, a testbench should be generated to set the clock the CPU uses.
+To test the CPU, a testbench should be generated to pulse the clock the CPU uses.

 The directory `cpu-singlecycle/` contains the datapath for a single-cycle CPU.
 The datapath is the main module of the CPU, that instantiate all other modules.